kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 ### `setAlpha(alpha: number[]): void`

-Set the color of `RGBLED` using the given `alpha[]` as the brightness of component LEDs.
+Set the color of `RGBWLED` using the given `alpha[]` as the brightness of component LEDs.
-It checks the brightness is in range of [0,1], limits to 0 or 1 when exeeding [0, 1].
+It checks the brightness is in range of [0,1], limits to 0 or 1 when exceeding [0, 1].
 `alpha.length` should match the number of component LEDs, that is `RGBWLED.LED.length`.
 Otherwise it throws an exception.